- What Happens After You’re Pulled Over for a DWI in New Jersey?

 Straightforward and Effective Legal Counsel

 If you have been charged with drinking and driving or driving under the influence, you need an aggressive lawyer to protect your constitutional rights.
 Just because you blew over the legal limit doesn’t mean you should simply plead guilty, especially if it’s your first offense.
-Experienced attorneys can minimize the consequences and, under the right circumstances, may even be able to get charges dropped, provided you meet certain terms set by the law.
+An experienced New Jersey DWI/DUI defense lawyer can minimize the consequences and, under the right circumstances, may even be able to get charges dropped, provided you meet certain terms set by the law.

 Our DWI/DUI Defense Practice